Helping people to get more active

 With physical inactivity being a contributing factor to a long list of long-term health conditions, this issue is significantly increasing demands on our health services and social care, as well as on the lives of individuals.

 This has inspired the Churchill Fellowship to fund Fellows to explore new ways to encourage people to take up and enjoy physical activity in order to benefit their physical and mental health and wellbeing.
-This theme of Churchill Fellowships will be devoted to ‘making moves for healthy lives’.
+This programme of Churchill Fellowships will be devoted to ‘making moves for healthy lives’.
 It’s a hugely exciting and positive time to be involved in this work – research holds the key to the solutions needed to turn the tide on inactivity.

 The Fellowship particularly welcomes applications that explore using sport, exercise or physical activity as a vehicle to improve the health and wellbeing of individuals and communities, whether in community-led programmes, for children and young people, for workplace wellbeing or for active ageing.

-Here’s an example of what one Fellow from that first year of this theme has achieved.
+Here’s an example of what one Fellow from that first year of this programme has achieved.
 Sarah Dewhurst became a Fellow in 2019.
 She is the lead for living with and beyond cancer care at a tertiary cancer hospital in London.
 Her Fellowship led her to investigate the role of physical activity in improving outcomes for cancer patients in Australia, New Zealand and Switzerland.
 Upon her return from her overseas research, Sarah set up a professional network for UK physiotherapists, which now has more than 100 members.
 The group are interested in developing expertise at providing exercise services for people living with cancer.

 Sarah has said that the Fellowship has had a huge impact on her work.
 It has given her the opportunity to meet fellow physiotherapists who feel equally strongly about exercise oncology and to work together to promote change in practice.